sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 several choices in order to make these diffs small: the Merkle tree is omitted, and routing indices are not included directly.

-To address these issues, this document describe the steps that a relay needs to performs, upon receiving an ENDIVE document, to derive all the SNIPs for that ENDIVE.
+To address those issues, this document describe the steps that a relay needs to perform, upon receiving an ENDIVE document, to derive all the SNIPs for that ENDIVE.

 Here are the steps to be followed.
-I'll describe them in order, though in practice they could be pipelined somewhat.
-I'll expand further on each step later on.
+We'll describe them in order, though in practice they could be pipelined somewhat.
+We'll expand further on each step later on.

-  1. Compute routing indices positions,
+  1. Compute routing indices positions.

   2. Compute truncated SNIPRouterData variations.